 COVID-19 was a significant business disruption risk event resulting in remote working for most staff and more fundamental changes for our front line medical staff.
-We continue to manage risks to staff safety and wellbeing as a priority as we manage the business through the phases of the pandemic and move to changed ways of working in its aftermath.
+Vhi Insurance continue to manage risks to staff safety and wellbeing as a priority as the Company manages the business through the phases of the pandemic and move to changed ways of working in its aftermath (including the risks associated with an increasingly difficult market for staff with key skills).
 Whilst the business has adapted to these circumstances there remain changes to the nature of some of our operational risks such as business disruption and system failure recovery.

-The disruption to health services in public and private hospitals and the travel industry brought about by COVID-19 affected the value of our health and travel insurance propositions.
-Vhi took a number of steps throughout 2020 to ensure customers were treated fairly and we were clear and timely in our communications.
-We continue to monitor these risk as the pandemic situation evolves and undertake measures to ensure we keep customers at the heart of our business.
+The disruption to health services in public and private hospitals and the travel industry brought about by COVID-19 has the potential to affect the perception of value of our health and travel insurance propositions.
+Vhi took a number of steps throughout 2020 and 2021 to ensure customers were treated fairly and Vhi Insurance were clear and timely in our communications.
+The Company continues to monitor these risks as the pandemic situation evolves and undertake measures to ensure we keep customers at the heart of our business.